dotQ-Research/qaif-hashi/README.md

 - [ ] The bridges correspond in the first part to the entanglement link between pairs of qubits and in the second part to the syndrome measurement.
 It will discussed more in detail.
 - [ ] For a much more simplified rule, see [simplified rules](https://github.com/dotQ-Research/qaif-hashi/blob/main/Simplified%20rules.md)
-- [ ] For a quick introduction to what error correction is and the game significance see [Error Correction](https://github.com/dotQ-Research/qaif-hashi/blob/main/error%20correctio.md)
+- [ ] For a quick introduction to what error correction is see [Error Correction](https://github.com/dotQ-Research/qaif-hashi/blob/main/error%20correctio.md)
 # Part 1

 ## Game Rules